-Here you will learn about device configuration and updating/upgrading.
-This enables you to gain a new understanding of how technology works so you get the best out of your computing investments.
+Here you will learn about device and component installation, configuration and updating/upgrading.
+This enables you to gain a new understanding of how technology works, so you get the best out of your computing investments.

 American Megatrends BIOS is one of the most popular BIOS' in the world.
 You often hear the BIOS be called Firmware, System BIOS, CMOS, Flash BIOS, ROM BIOS and RAM BIOS to name but a few.

 The BIOS performs initial checks through a process called the Power On Self Test (POST).
-This is visible when you first switch n your device.
+This is visible when you first switch on your device.

-This tutorial also explains how to access and configure your BIOS settings.
-For example, you can setup BIOS passwords in the Security menu so only you and selected members of your family can change the BIOS settings.
+The tutorial also explains how to access and configure your BIOS settings.
+For example, you can set up BIOS passwords in the security menu so only you and selected members of your family can change the BIOS settings.

 The American Megatrends BIOS Update page explains why updating your BIOS is a good idea, and clarifies the AMIBIOS update process, which can be difficult to understand.

 Modern Windows computers are now being released with the new UEFI Firmware installed.
-Unified Extensible Firmware Interface is a replacement for the increasingly legacy computer BIOS, or Basic Input/Output System.
+Unified Extensible Firmware Interface is a replacement for the increasing legacy computer BIOS, or Basic Input/Output System.

 The increasing need for security and computing performance in today's society drive initiatives such as UEFI Firmware.
-Part of Apple technology for years now, we look at what UEFI offers Windows based platforms.
+Part of Apple technology for years now, we look at what UEFI offers Windows-based platforms.